+Unemployment

-Unemployment People aged 15 years and over who were not employed during the survey period, but were actively looking for work.
+People aged 15 years and over who were not employed during the survey period, but were actively looking for work.

-Uniform Presentation Framework (UPF) The UPF was first agreed by the Australian Loan Council in 1993.
-The UPF was further updated and reissued in April 2000 (to accommodate accrual accounting concepts) and again in April 2008 to incorporate changes in reporting standards such as implementation of the new accounting standard Australian Accounting Standards Board (AASB) 1049: Whole of Government and General Government Sector Financial Reporting.
-The UPF specifies that the Commonwealth, State and Territory governments will present a minimum set of budget and financial outcome information in accordance with Government Finance Statistics and AASB 1049, and in an agreed format.
+Uniform Presentation Framework (UFP)

+The UPF was first agreed by the Australian Loan Council in 1993.
+The current UPF incorporates the use of accounting standard Australian Accounting Standards Board (AASB) 1049: Whole of Government and General Government Sector Financial Reporting and specifies that Commonwealth, State and Territory governments will present a minimum set of budget and financial outcome information on AASB 1049 and Government Finance Statistics bases according to an agreed format specified by Loan Council reporting arrangements.